 NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 Urologists treat all conditions involving the urinary system in both men and women, including the kidneys and bladder.
 They also treat all conditions involving the male genital system (prostate, penis and testicles).
 While urinary incontinence and bladder infections are some of the first conditions that may come to mind, urologists treat other major diseases, including cancer, kidney stones, infertility and sexual health concerns.
 Even though urological conditions differ in severity, they are relatively common.
 The American Cancer Society estimates that urological cancers –of the bladder, kidney, prostate and testicles—account for nearly one quarter of all cancers in the United States.
 In infants and children, abnormalities of urological organs occur more commonly than in any other organ system.
-Charles Brendler, MD, Co-Director of the John and Carol Walter Center for Urological Health, identifies some of the key preventative measures for maintaining urological health:
+Northshore's Center for Personalized Medicine identifies some of the key preventative measures for maintaining urological health: